Name It to Tame It Mindfulness for Restless Nights

 A sensation label is enough when you cannot find the emotion word.
 “Tight chest,” “hot face,” “heavy stomach,” and “buzzing hands” all count as mindful naming.

-Start by noticing posture.
-Feel your feet on carpet or tile, soften your shoulders if that feels available, and breathe steadily.
+Start by noticing posture and contact.
+Maybe tense calves are present, or cold fingertips, or the quiet weight of the body in your camping setup after dark.
+Name what is obvious, then breathe steadily.
 The aim is gentle contact, not forcing the body to relax.
 Sometimes the body keeps its grip for a while.

 When the issue is unclear emotion, Mindful.net handles the first step well because its beginner practices let you name body cues before choosing a psychological label.
 That is useful for people who know something is happening but cannot yet say whether it is worry, anger, shame, or fatigue.